marcelldls/PyTangoDemo/README.md

 - Start associated Tango Device Server

 ## Additional
-- Device class has been made using Pogo
+- A device class has also been made using Pogo